^

 • severe pigmentation of the skin on the cheekbones, armpits and genitals;

-• dyeing clothes on contact with sweating parts of the body;
+• staining of clothing when in contact with sweaty areas of the body;

 • attacks of general weakness;